Vivian Alamain: Casting

+In March 2023, Sorel revealed she would once again return as Vivian Alamain; these episodes aired in September of the same year.
+In October 2024, it was announced she would reprise the role again; with Vivian returning during the October 28 episode.

 Storylines

 1992–2000

-Vivian, the aunt of Lawrence Alamain arrives in Salem on March 2, 1992.
+Vivian, the aunt of Lawrence Alamain, arrives in Salem on March 2, 1992.
 She is determined to take over Alamain corporations, but is foiled when John Black inherits them.
 Vivian looks to be rich, and powerful, so she pursues wealthy crime lord, Victor Kiriakis.
 Vivian marries Victor for business purposes, but the marriage is short lived.
 After Victor leaves her for Kate Roberts, Vivian sets out to destroy Carly Manning.
 Vivian is taking herbal pills from Dr. Wu, which makes her loopy.
 She begins to target Carly's patients, by injecting them with cleaning fluids.
 The police begin to investigate Carly for murder.
 Carly learns Vivian is the one killing off her patients, and sets out to prove it.
 A crazed Vivian gives Carly a strong dose of morphine to put her in a very deep sleep.
 Vivian gives Carly a serum that gives her a deathlike paralysis.
 Carly is pronounced dead, and Vivian buries Carly alive in a coffin, built with a low oxygen supply, and little water.
 Vivian stops taking her herbs, and realizes what she is doing is crazy, and with the help of Lawrence she digs Carly up.
 Vivian is arrested and put in Pine Haven Sanitarium where she meets and befriends Laura Horton.
 Laura sees Vivian as her ticket out of the Sanitarium, and so Laura continues her friendship with Vivian in order to get out of the Sanitarium and get back to Salem.